The emphasis should be on why we do a job.

-Since the backlog contains both new business functionality and the enablement work necessary to extend the architectural runway, capacity allocation can be applied to help ensure near- and long-term velocity and quality.
+Since the backlog contains both new business functionality and the enablement work necessary to extend the architectural runway, capacity allocation (see Figure 3) is used to help ensure immediate and long-term value delivery, with velocity and quality.

-The Program and Value Stream Backlogs are the repositories for all the upcoming work that affects the behavior of the Solution.
-Product and Solution Management develop, maintain, and prioritize the program and value stream backlogs respectively.
-The backlogs are a short-term holding area for Features and Capabilities that have gone through the Program and Value Stream Kanbans and have been approved for implementation.
-Backlog items should be estimated in story points, as Figure 1 illustrates.
+The Program and Solution Backlogs are the repositories for all the upcoming work that affects the behavior of the Solution.
+Product and Solution Management develop, maintain, and prioritize the program and solution backlogs respectively.
+The backlogs are a short-term holding area for Features and Capabilities that have gone through the Program and Solution Kanbans and have been approved for implementation.
+Backlog items are estimated in story points, as Figure 1 illustrates.

 Refining the Backlog

-The Value Streams (VSs) and Agile Release Trains (ARTs) run a steady 8 – 10 week Program Increment cadence of planning > execution > demo > inspect and adapt.
+Agile Release Trains (ARTs) and Solution Trains run a steady eight to twelve 12 week Program Increment cadence of planning > execution > demo > inspect and adapt.
 This steady rhythm is the heartbeat that drives backlog readiness as well.
 Appearing at a Pre-PI Planning or a PI Planning without a well-elaborated backlog adds unacceptable risk to the upcoming PI.
 To this end, the time between PI planning events is a busy time for product and solution management, as they are constantly in the process of refining the backlogs in preparation for the next PI planning.
 Making this process visible, and achieving “backlog readiness” for the upcoming PI, are the primary purposes of the ART and solution Kanbans.
 Backlog refinement typically includes:

 - Reviewing and updating backlog item definition and developing acceptance criteria